• Skip to primary navigation

 Circular saw used to cut down plywood sheets

-That said, attach the sled to the circular saw base according to the instructions and based on your particular style saw.
-The sled attaches using these two set screws.
 It’s important to make sure the sled is attached square on the saw base, and not crooked.

-NOTE: It takes a few practice cuts and adjustments to get the sled set up with the Accu-Cut and Rip Cut the first time.
+NOTE: It takes a few practice cuts and adjustments to get the sled set up with both the Accu-Cut and Rip Cut the first time.
 I recommend setting the sled up with the Accu-Cut first, then the Rip Cut.

 Step 3: Ripping Plywood Sheets to Desired Widths